pulumi/pulumi-hugo/themes/default/content/resources/getting-started-with-infrastructure-as-code-on-aws-9-8-22/index.md

 ---
 # Name of the webinar.
 title: "Getting Started with Infrastructure as Code on AWS"
-meta_desc: "In this workshop, you will learn the fundamentals of Infrastructure as Code through a series of guided exercises using Pulumi’s Cloud Engineering platform.
-You will be introduced to Pulumi, an infrastructure as code platform, where you can use familiar programming languages to provision modern cloud infrastructure."
+meta_desc: "In this workshop, you will learn the fundamentals of Infrastructure as Code through a series of guided exercises using the Pulumi Cloud Engineering platform."

 # A featured webinar will display first in the list.
 featured: false